Ruffle Edge Doll Quilt Tutorial

 Instructions to make Doll Blanket:

-Use your favorite method to gather your 4 ruffle strips down the center.
+- Use your favorite method to gather your four ruffle strips down the center.

-Pin the ruffles 1″ in from both sides of both pieces of accent fabric, sew along gather line.
+- Pin the ruffles 1″ in from both sides of accent fabric pieces, and sew along the gathering line.
 Trim side accent pieces down to 20″ wide.

-Your quilt top is done!!
+- Your quilt top is done!!
 Can you believe it??
-This would be a fantastic project for beginning sewists, replace the ruffles (which can be a bit tricky to pin and sew) with glue on the ribbon, ricrac or pom pom trim and have them piece the top.
+This would be a fantastic project for beginning sewists; replace the ruffles (which can be tricky to pin and sew) with glue on the ribbon, ricrac, or pom trim and have them piece the top.

 To Make the Doll Pillow:

-To make the pillow and pillowcase, I followed this tutorial by My Childhood treasures– it’s a clever and quick project- another great beginner sewist project!
+- I followed this tutorial by My Childhood Treasures to make the pillow and pillowcase.
+It’s a clever and quick project, another excellent beginner sewist project!

-For the accent pillow, cut 2- 6 1/2″ squares and 3- 1″ X 13″ strips.
-Gather the strips like you did for the quilt, and sew them on one of your squares 1″ in from each side, and centered in the middle (there should be 3/4″ between the strips).
-Sew around all 4 sides, leaving a 2″ opening for turning.
-Turn right side out, fill with fiberfill and stitch shut.
+- For the accent pillow, cut 2- 6 1/2″ squares and 3- 1″ X 13″ strips.
+Gather the strips as you did for the quilt, and sew them on one of your squares 1″ in from each side and centered in the middle (there should be 3/4″ between the strips).
+Sew around all four sides, leaving a 2″ opening for turning.
+Turn the right side out, fill it with fiberfill, and stitch it shut.

 About the Maker: